Forth, South Lanarkshire: History

 The town of Forth is thought to take its name from the meaning "the open air".
 The town itself is first mentioned in a great seal charter of 1599.
 The first jobs available in the town of Forth were thought to be handloom weavers; but after an increase in the town's capacity to 170, these were replaced by different trades such as ironstone, limestone and coal miners.
 Forth is thus known as a mining village.

 Amongst the historic buildings in the village, Forth Parish Church was built in 1875 and the stone used was quarried directly from nearby Hailstonegreen.
 The first police station in Forth was opened in 1886 and is now home to the local Health Clinic.

 The main street garage which still stands today was first opened in the same spot back in 1926 by Sanny Griffin.

 Forth Railway Station at Wilsontown was built in 1867.
 This proved a great success and helped the town move forward.
 This, however later became obsolete, and was eventually closed in the 1950s.

-The war had a devastating effect on the town of Forth: forty-nine men from Forth lost their lives, out of a total population of only 1,000.
+World war 1 had a devastating effect on the town of Forth: forty-nine men from Forth lost their lives, out of a total population of only 1,000.